moonbuck/plugin-bookshelves/README.md

 ![Bookshelf Descriptions](bookshelf_descriptions.jpeg)

+The HTML elements are all appropriately classed for custom CSS, etc., etc.

-You can play around with the pixel width to request for the cover images.
+You can play around with the pixel width used in cover image requests.
 If you do, there is something you should know:

 **when you load the plugin parameter page, any previously set JSON object will be mangled, so you will want to keep it copied somewhere else and paste that little f$&ker back into the parameter field *EVERY* time you feel like actually hitting that button to update settings.**